 The slides can get pretty busy (especially on sea days).
 If you go early or late at night, the slides are pretty much empty.
 Going on the slides at night is absolutely one of my kids’ favorite things to do onboard.
 My kids still talk about the time we did the Aquadunk 11 times in a row.

-The fitness center opens at 5 am every day for those of you who are super ambitious.
+The fitness center opens at 6 am every day for those of you who are super ambitious.
 It is closed on the day you return to port.

 One of the things I absolutely loved was the Rainforest Room Day Pass.
 It’s less than $20 and includes access to a dry sauna, two steam rooms, multiple “rain” showers, heated loungers, and two hot tubs with ocean views.
 Also, they will have daily specials onboard so check those out, some are a really good deal.